 Do I go back into the court system?

-Do I try and thread a needle that they want and will it even be in the end successful?
+Do I try and thread a needle that they want?

-And so he and the attorney general Barr said, you know what?
+And so he and the Attorney General, Barr, said, you know what?

-We're just gonna do it another way.
+We're just going to do it another way.

 Just like when he couldn't fund the border wall because Congress wouldn't do it, he went through executive emergency action, and he was able to successfully get it done that way.

-Anyway, joining us for discussion, Congressman Buddy Carter, he is with Georgia's first district, David Schoen, criminal defense, civil liberties attorney.
+He is with Georgia's first district, David Schoen, criminal defense civil liberties attorney.

 Thank you both for being with us.